jean553/treasure-island-client/README.md

 # TreasureIsland

+**This is a work in progress**

-The client application for TreasureIsland.
+The client application for the multiplayers game TreasureIsland.

+ * Piston for graphics
+ * TCP
+ * Blender

 ## Build the project